rob-brown/tricks-of-the-trade-jekyll/_posts/2022-05-01-amiibo-personality-analysis.markdown

 #### Description

 This personality is quite different from the others.
 It has no specific attribute requirement.
 It's similar to `rsk` except it doesn't counter or parry.
 It should attack a lot, especially off stage.
 Charging attacks is good.
 Holding items is strongly encouraged.
 What's particularly unusual is it's discouraged from throwing, swinging, or shooting items.
-This personality will simply hold items and never use them.
+This personality will simply hold items and never use them, except some of the risky weapons.

 #### Must have